 *As of April 20, 2020, Quicken Loans® isn’t offering conventional adjustable rate mortgages (ARMs).

-What’s An Adjustable Rate Mortgage?
+Understanding What An Adjustable Rate Mortgage Is

-ARMs typically start with a lower interest rate than fixed rate mortgages, so they're a great option if your goal is getting the lowest possible rate.
-However, your monthly payment can fluctuate, which can make it difficult to budget.
+An adjustable rate mortgage is a home loan with an interest rate that adjusts over time based on the market.
+ARMs typically start with a lower interest rate than fixed-rate mortgages, so an ARM is a great option if your goal is to get the lowest possible rate.
+However, your monthly payment can fluctuate after the initial period, which can make it difficult to budget.
 Understanding how ARMs work can help you be prepared in case your rate goes up.

 How Rate Caps Work

 Rate caps are usually made plain in the name of a particular ARM product, and once you understand the format, you’ll understand how these loans are structured.

 Let’s consider an ARM that would be referred to in the real estate lending industry as a 5/1 (2/2/5) product.

 What Does The 5/1 Refer To?

 The first set of numbers details the length of the introductory period and how often rate resets can occur after that.
 Thus, a 5/1 ARM has a fixed interest rate for the first 5 years of the loan and the rate resets once per year after that.